Sign In

 Planned birth

 If your pregnancy is healthy and progressing without any issues, the optimal time for baby to born is as close to 40 weeks as possible.
+For more information about timing of birth please see External Linkevery week counts.
 If there are health complications, the timing of birth should be guided by your healthcare professional, with the pregnancy continuing as long as it is safe for mother and baby.

 A planned birth is any birth that is booked prior to the onset of spontaneous labour.
 This is either an elective caesarean section or an induction of labour.
 This may be recommended for several reasons and each woman will be given the opportunity to speak with their midwife or doctor beforehand to ask questions, consider any benefits or risks and make a decision that is best for them and their baby.